bnagy/codeloops/README.md

 ## About

 `codeloops` is initial maths research code to implement code loops as extensions of doubly even binary codes.
-Initial goal is to build the loop over the Hamming[8,4] code and then Parker loop over the Golay code.
-This is undergraduate code with no practical relevance for anyone except me.
+For further details, consult the [paper](paper/README.md).

 ## Installation